Velotome/devops-project/README.md

 - [Hadolint](https://github.com/hadolint/hadolint) : A dockerfile linter to ensure best practices are implemented
 - [Pylint](https://pypi.org/project/pylint/) : A static code analyzer for python.
 Same goal as Hadolint but for python
 - [Black](https://github.com/psf/black) : Code formatter
+- [Pre-commit](https://pre-commit.com/) : another code formatter that when a commit is done

 ## Testing
 - [Pytest](https://docs.pytest.org/en/stable/) : Python testing framework, used for unit test